Planning your landscaping project

-> Your budget: That brings us to the money!
-Before you start planning the details and choosing the materials, set your budget.
-Your landscapers will then be able to advise you on the specifications and finish that you can expect to achieve at that cost, avoiding any disappointment and compromises later on in the project.
+Your budget: That brings us to the money!
+Before you start planning the details of your landscaping project and choosing the materials, set your budget.
+Your landscapers will then be able to advise you on the specifications and finish that you can expect to achieve at that cost.
+This avoids any disappointment and compromises later on in the project.
 Remember to leave a buffer for any unexpected expenses that might crop up.

-> Your outdoor space
+Your outdoor space

 Aspect: To get the most out of your garden, you’ll need to know how conditions and weather can help it thrive.
 Which way does the garden face?
 At what times of the day does it enjoy the most light?
 Is there a particular area that can get windy, or even flooded that you’ll need to be aware of.